 A surveillance video that was circulated by the LASD Sunday night is believed to show the shooting.

-In the video, a car that appeared to black-ish in color pulls up next to the patrol car, which is at the red light.
+In the video, a car that appeared to be black-ish in color pulls up next to the patrol car, which is at the red light.
 You can’t see shots fired, but after a pause, the dark car speeds away as Deputy Clinkunbroomer’s black and white cruiser rolls forward a couple of extra feet then comes to a stop at the intersection.

 A bystander discovered the deputy unconscious in his vehicle, with a gunshot wound in the back of his head, and alerted Palmdale Station personnel.
 The wound would turn out to be fatal, although doctors at the Antelope Valley Medical Center in Lancaster—where the injured deputy was taken on Saturday night—worked to save his life.